mentalfaculty/LLVS/README.md

 ### Manually with Xcode

-To add LLVS to your Xcode project, download the source code, and drag the `LLVS.xcodeproj` file into your own Xcode app project.
-Then select your app's target, and add the LLVS framework in the Embedded Frameworks section of the General tab.
+To add LLVS to your Xcode project, download the source code, and drag the `LLVS` root folder into your own Xcode app project.
+Then select your app's target, and add the LLVS framework in the _Frameworks, Libraries, and Embedded Content_ section of the _General_ tab.

 If you want to use CloudKit, embed the LLVSCloudKit framework too.